Polytetrafluoroethylene: Composites

 PTFE film is also widely used in the production of carbon fiber composites as well as fiberglass composites, notably in the aerospace industry.
-PTFE film is used as a barrier between the carbon or fiberglass part being built, and breather and bagging materials used to incapsulate the bondment when debulking (vacuum removal of air from between layers of laid-up plies of material) and when curing the composite, usually in an autoclave.
+PTFE film is used as a barrier between the carbon or fiberglass part being built and, in breather and bagging materials, is used to incapsulate the bondment when debulking (vacuum removal of air from between layers of laid-up plies of material) and when curing the composite, usually in an autoclave.
 The PTFE, used here as a film, prevents the non-production materials from sticking to the part being built, which is sticky due to the carbon-graphite or fiberglass plies being pre-pregnated with bismaleimide resin.
-Non-production materials such as Teflon, Airweave Breather and the bag itself would be considered F.O.D. (foreign object debris/damage) if left in layup.
+Non-production materials such as Teflon, Airweave Breather, and the bag itself would be considered F.O.D. (foreign object debris/damage) if left in layup.

 Gore-Tex is a brand of expanded PTFE (ePTFE), a material incorporating a fluoropolymer membrane with micropores.
 The roof of the Hubert H. Humphrey Metrodome in Minneapolis, US, was one of the largest applications of PTFE coatings.
 20 acre of the material was used in the creation of the white double-layered PTFE-coated fiberglass dome.

 Chemically inert liners

 Because of its extreme non-reactivity and high temperature rating, PTFE is often used as the liner in hose assemblies, expansion joints, and in industrial pipe lines, particularly in applications using acids, alkalis, or other chemicals.
-Its frictionless qualities allow improved flow of highly viscous liquids, and for uses in applications such as brake hoses.
+Its frictionless qualities allow improved flow of highly viscous liquids and for uses in applications such as brake hoses.

-Tensioned Membrane Structures
+Tensioned membrane structures

-PTFE architectural membranes are created by coating a woven glass-fibre base cloth with PTFE, forming one of the strongest and most durable materials used in Tensile structures.
-Some notable structures featuring PTFE tensioned membranes include The O2 Arena in London, Moses Mabhida Stadium in South Africa, Metropolitano Stadium in Spain and the Sydney Football Stadium Roof in Australia.
+PTFE architectural membranes are created by coating a woven glass-fibre base cloth with PTFE, forming one of the strongest and most durable materials used in tensile structures.
+Some notable structures featuring PTFE-tensioned membranes include The O2 Arena in London, Moses Mabhida Stadium in South Africa, Metropolitano Stadium in Spain and the Sydney Football Stadium Roof in Australia.

 Musical instruments

-PTFE is often found in musical instrument lubrication products; most commonly, valve oil.
+PTFE is often found in musical instrument lubrication products, most commonly valve oil.

 Lubricants

 PTFE is used in some aerosol lubricant sprays, including in micronized and polarized form.
-It is notable for its extremely low coefficient of friction, its hydrophobia (which serves to inhibit rust), and for the dry film it forms after application, which allows it to resist collecting particles that might otherwise form an abrasive paste.
-Brands include GT85.
+It is notable for its extremely low coefficient of friction, its hydrophobicity (which serves to inhibit rust), and for the dry film it forms after application, which allows it to resist collecting particles that might otherwise form an abrasive paste.
+Brands include GT85, Tri-Flow and WD-40 Specialist.

-Kitchen ware
+Kitchenware

 PTFE is best known for its use in coating non-stick frying pans and other cookware, as it is hydrophobic and possesses fairly high heat resistance.

 The sole plates of some clothes irons are coated with PTFE.